cloudflare/cloudflare-docs/content/fundamentals/get-started/setup/add-multiple-sites-automation.md

 ## Limitations

-You cannot have more pending sites than active sites associated with your Cloudflare account.
-We recommend waiting until your pending sites have been processed before adding additional domains.
+There are limitations on the number of domains you can add at a time.
+If you attempt to add more than 50 domains at a time, any additional domains will be blocked until your current domains are active.

-There are also limitations on the number of domains you can add at a time.
-If you attempt to add more than 50 domains at a time, any additional domains will be blocked until your current domains are processed.
+After that, you cannot have more pending sites than active sites associated with your Cloudflare account.
+We recommend waiting until your pending sites have been [activated](/dns/zone-setups/reference/domain-status/) before adding additional domains.

 ## Common issues